Sandeep354/GTA5-SelfDrive/README.md

 I am training the model on the mini-map image rather than the actual road image.
 Hope it works!

+These are the following I wish to execute in the algorithm:
+1. Drive via GPS from the mini-map

+      1.a) Also try to orient itself in the direction of GPS lanes if the car gets hit or gets off track.

+2. Object Detection and avoid collision, overtake, etc.

+**PART-1**

 This is the mini-map image of GTA5.

 ![](images/minimap_example.png)